simon-smart88/disagapp/inst/shiny/modules/pred_transfer.md

 **IMPLEMENTATION**

-Select a country from the dropdown list and click "Transfer Predictions".
+Select a country from the dropdown list and click *Transfer Predictions*.
 This module has to load all of the data for the new country and so may take a very long time to complete.